Change Your Image

-Can't Stand: Drama, TV soap operas (every single one except Game of Thrones, even Dr. House, Breaking Bad, Mad Man and similar multiple award winning trash), Fantasy movies with undefined rules/laws (where anything can happen), Horrors with ghosts (all are the same, just zoom close up on actor, put him into random enviroment with low lights and make scary noises), movies without logical explanation or ending, Animated movies longer than 22 minutes, Jason Statham, Joseph Gordon-Levitt, Jay Baruchel, I used to loathe Nic Cage before, but lately I somehow grew fond of him ...
+Can't Stand: Drama, TV soap operas (all of them, except maybe Game of Thrones, but I'm starting to hate it as it progresses), Fantasy movies with undefined rules/laws (where anything can happen), Horrors with ghosts (all are the same, just zoom close up on actor, put him into random enviroment with low lights and make sudden scary noises), movies without logical explanation or ending, Animated movies longer than 22 minutes, Jason Statham, Joseph Gordon-Levitt, Jay Baruchel, I used to loathe Nic Cage before, but lately I somehow grew fond of him ...

 My movie ratings guide:

 10 = Masterpiece